EG-BRS/DevSite/README.md

 The core functionality of Xena apps is to **enhance the Xena application by allowing developers to implment custom fetures not avaliable in the standard implmentation of Xena**.
 This page describes some of that functionality and points you to resources to assist you in building it into your app.

-## Make coffee
+## Create a new partner

-Using the Xena api you can make
+Using the Xena api you can create a new partner for use with X

+## Create a new order

+Using the xena api you can create a new order and submit standared data for your bussness case.

-## Add inventory items.
+## Add invoice

-using the xena api you can programmticly merge new items into your inventory system.
+Using the xena api you can add invoices to the system though your application.